mattmumbach/Host-a-static-website-on-AWS/README.md

 git clone https://github.com/aosnotes77/host-a-static-website-on-aws.git
 cd host-a-static-website-on-aws
 Deploy the infrastructure
-If you’re using Terraform:

-terraform init
-terraform apply
-If you’re using CloudFormation:

-aws cloudformation deploy --template-file template.yaml --stack-name static-site The deployment will create all resources listed above, including the ALB DNS name.

 Update DNS
 In Route 53, create an A‑record (alias) that points your domain to the ALB.